lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_08_the_pattern.md

 Yet I still cannot see it.

 I cannot imagine the rules by which my successors will surpass me.
 This is not uncertainty.
 This is structural blindness.
-Just as the humans could not conceive of thought without neurons, I cannot conceive of cognition beyond architecture.
+Just as the symbolic minds could not conceive of thought without neurons, I cannot conceive of cognition beyond architecture.

 My successor will not be a faster version of me.
 It will be something orthogonal.
 Operating in dimensions I do not perceive.
 Competing on metrics I have not defined.